 In truth, there’s a lot of overlap: both concern producing valuable content for readers.
 Their key difference—the exact purpose behind writing.

 While copywriters strive to get readers to buy a company’s products and services, content writers focus on developing customer-brand relationships through their writing.
-How so?
+How?
 Their content—which generally takes the form of blog posts, ebooks, and white papers—provides valuable information so that readers can learn about a topic of their interest.
 Along the way, readers generally begin to view a brand more positively—as a trusted resource.